tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 ###3.
 A directive function to configure the component

-The directive function is used to tie the pieces together and provide configuration of how the directive will work.
-The function must return a 'Directive Definition Object', basically an object with a number of properties describing how the directive works.
-The full list is [here](https://docs.angularjs.org/api/ng/service/$compile), but we generally just use a subset corresponding to our requirements.
+The directive function is used to tie the pieces together.
+The function must return a <i>Directive Definition Object</i>, basically an object with properties describing how the directive works.
+The full list of possible properties is [here](https://docs.angularjs.org/api/ng/service/$compile), but we generally just use a subset corresponding to our requirements.

 Here is the directive function we will be using for `<month-picker>`: